shailendra103/demoNodeChat/README.md

 Steps to run:
 1. npm install
+2. node app
-2. Access the app at http://localhost:3000/
+3. Access the app at http://localhost:3000/